 This allows for test modules to be run against devices that can properly execute the tests.

 What if no devices can run the test?

-If no devices available have the resource matching the test module, the test module will be failed and skipped since it cannot execute properly.
+If no devices available have the resource matching the test module, the test module is failed and skipped because it can't execute properly.

 Pass this feature flag to the main Tradefed command line: